WITH SHANTY PADS SQUATTING ON MUD HILLS

 GETTING TO ROSE HILL

 Although Los Angeles is often inaccurately characterized as having primarily developed around the automobile, it did in fact developed around the train.
-In 1901 Henry E. Huntington (nephew and heir to Southern Pacific Railroad founder Collis P. Huntington) launched the Pacific Electric Railway, which at its peak became the world’s largest network of interurban rail.
-Beginning in 1920, the red cars of its Sierra Vista Line traveled up Huntington Drive to Sierra Vista Junction, at the edge of what’s now El Sereno and Alhambra.
+In 1901 Henry E. Huntington (nephew and heir to Southern Pacific Railroad founder Collis P. Huntington) launched the Pacific Electric Railway, which at its peak became the world’s largest network of electric interurban rail.
+Beginning in 1902, the red cars of its Monrovia-Glendora Line began traveling up Huntington Drive to Sierra Vista Junction, at the edge of what’s now El Sereno and Alhambra.
 The Rose Hill stop was located at the intersection of Huntington and Monterey Road where a local bus then departed north up that street.

 THE ROSE HILL TRACT